nestjs/nest-cli/README.md

 ## Commands

-### new (not implemented)
+### new

 Examples :
    * `$ nest new my-app`
    * `$ nest new my-app myapp/`
    * `$ nest new my-app --repo https://github.com/KerryRitter/nest-typescript-starter`

-Creates a new Nest application by cloning a given Git repository.
+Creates a new Nest application by cloning `https://github.com/KerryRitter/nest-typescript-starter` Git repository.

 ### generate (or `g`)